isothiazol/syncedPB/README.md

 ## Last words

-Please report any bug (or any cool idea to implement) by opening an issue.
-Pull requests and collaborators are welcome.
+Please report any bug (or any cool idea to implement) by opening an (issue)[https://github.com/javirrs/syncedPB/issues].
+(Pull requestai)[https://github.com/javirrs/syncedPB/pulls] and collaborators are welcome.